 Una has been teaching piano since 2012.
-She is dedicated to the belief that great music enriches us all, and that making music is one of the most enriching activities for anyone.
-See the homepage for her basic teaching philosophy!
+See our homepage for her basic teaching philosophy!

-Una is fortunate to have studied piano performance with amazing, nationally and internationally renowned teachers at outstanding schools, including the Music Institute of Chicago, MIT, the New England Conservatory of Music and the University of Maryland.
+Una is fortunate to have studied piano with amazing and renowned teachers at schools including the Music Institute of Chicago, MIT, the New England Conservatory of Music and the University of Maryland.
 This is her piano heritage, below.
-It goes all back to Liszt, Beethoven, and Bach!pianotree
+It goes back to Liszt, Beethoven, and Bach!pianotree

 Una loves collaborative playing.
 She has learned that playing with other musicians is not only essential, it is the most fun way to become a better musician.
 Her collaborative activities range from supporting student soloists and ensembles to performing in recitals with other professionals.
 She also loves to play duets with her piano students.